valcesch/wind-monitoring-station/README.md

 ![system](pictures/website_view.PNG#center)

 ## Comments
 The MKR1400 is a great platform, but not very well suited for low power IoT devices.
-After many researches, I could not bring the current below 6mA in deep-sleep mode.
+After many researches, I could not bring the current below 6mA in deep-sleep (wake-up with RTC).

 A few interesting discussions can be found here:

 - https://forum.qoitech.com/t/power-consumption-on-arduino-mkr-gsm-1400/271
 - https://www.youtube.com/watch?v=YVho42UC43Q&t

+And the library used to put the SAMD21 in a low power state: https://github.com/ee-quipment/ZeroPowerManager

-Let me know if you can bring this board below a few hundreed uA !
+Let me know if you can bring this board below a few hundred uA !

 The [Particle Boron](https://docs.particle.io/boron/) is a very good alternative that I tested in another project (it uses the same Ublox SARA-U201 chip than the MKR1400).
 The power consumption figures presented in the [datasheet](https://docs.particle.io/datasheets/boron/boron-datasheet/) are very well respected.
 Particle proposes as well a free data plan which is sufficient for the present project.